Debugging your Python code

 To control the environment and arguments, create a project for the code, which is easily done with the From existing Python code project template.

 The basic debugging workflow involves settings breakpoints, stepping through code, inspecting values, and handling exceptions as described in the following sections.
-For complete details on the Visual Studio debugger, see Debugging in Visual Studio.

 A debugging session starts with the Debug > Start Debugging command, the Start button on the toolbar, or the F5 key.
 These actions launch your project's startup file (shown in bold in Solution Explorer) with the project's active environment and any command-line arguments or search paths that have been specified in Project Properties (see Project debugging options.
 Visual Studio 2017 version 15.6 and later alerts you if you don't have a startup file set; earlier versions may open an output window with the Python interpreter running, or the output window briefly appears and disappears.
 In any case, right-click the appropriate file and select Set as Startup File.